Reinforz/fauton/readme.md

 1. Safwan Shaheer [github](https://github.com/Devorein) Author, Maintainer

 Feel free to submit a pull request or open a new issue, contributions are more than welcome !!!

-Take a look at the [examples](./examples) folder or check out the documentation to learn more.